imckissick/Scripts/README.md

-# powershell
+# Scripts

-Just a collection of random Powershell scripts
+This is a collection of various Command/Batch and Powershell scripts

+Unless otherwise specified, all scripts in this repository are Public Domain per the unlicense.
+[See LICENSE.md](LICENSE.md)